Psychological Defense Mechanisms

 However, even adults may regress to earlier stages.
 After traumatic events, they can avoid activities they enjoy, start chewing on pens or other objects, overeating, or sleeping with a favorite stuffed animal.

-The above is not an exhaustive list of psychological defense mechanisms; further research will help you identify others.
+The above is not an exhaustive list of psychological defense mechanisms; further research will help you identify other defense mechanisms.
 The conversion defense mechanism (also called functional neurological symptom disorder) is one type of psychological defense mechanism not mentioned above.
 In this defense mechanism, unwanted emotions are diverted and manifested into physical illness.

-In understanding defense mechanisms, it’s important to remember that while there are unhealthy defense mechanisms, there are also other defenses that act as healthy coping strategies in moderation.
-For example, humor can be used to combat the negative emotions associated with an event.
+In understanding defense mechanisms, it’s important to remember that while there are unhealthy defense mechanisms, there are also other defense mechanisms that act as healthy coping strategies in moderation.
+Examples of healthy defense mechanisms include humor and anticipation.
+Humor can be used to combat the negative emotions associated with an event.
 Anticipation can encourage preparedness, like a job candidate practicing their answer to tough interview questions to help reduce anxiety during the actual interview.

 Can you identify any of these different defense mechanisms in your own life?
 Are you struggling with your own emotional challenges that you are trying to block out with defense mechanisms?
-If so, therapy can help.
+If so, therapy can help you recognize and address those defense mechanisms.
 Professional licensed therapists can help you to identify and break through less mature defense mechanisms with evidence-based psychological strategies.
 They can also help you identify any deeper mental health challenges you may be experiencing, such as personality disorders or bipolar disorder.
-You have many options when it comes to finding a therapist.
+You have many options when it comes to finding a therapist to help you overcome unhealthy defense mechanisms.
 Online treatment is a convenient, and effective option to address your mental health.

 Online therapy has many benefits.
 If you are feeling anxious or depressed, attending in-person sessions can be difficult.
 With online counseling, you don’t have to worry about commuting to an office or being on a waiting list.
 When you sign up, you are matched with an available therapist that’s ready to help you right away.
 Plus, you can participate in sessions through online chat, email, text, phone, or video chat, right from the comfort of home.